 This website is intended for fans with a thorough working foundational knowledge of the Macross and Robotech universes and is not for novice fans.

 This website embraces these franchises in all their canon and non-canon manifestations.
 This website examines a very macro level view of these franchises.
+This universalist approach to canonicity allows a filtration and stress test so that the core elements of these series are exposed and brought into focus with each reincarnation.
 This website hopes to examine broad overarching themes, patterns, re-occurring symbols, imagery, coincidences, motifs, tropes, plot devices, and narrative techniques.

 Of special note, purveyors of this website must remain especially vigilant and wary of false suppositions in any analysis of Robotech due to its unique process of creation.
 One cautionary element concerns the source of artistic value in the Robotech franchise as either organically created by the original Japanese writers or artificially inserted, yet still valid for analysis, by Carl Macek’s re-writing efforts.
 A more normal and natural discernment of the source of any artistic value is to examine whether it was purposely written into the material or if it may have seeped in by the working of the unconscious mind of the artist or animator.
 Thus, Robotech is unique in this instance as any analytical perspective is complicated with the task of deciphering not only authorial intent and its degree of conscious purposeful design but also whose intent or which author.
 The authors could be either the original Japanese creators, or, in regards to Robotech, the team involved in the process of its adaptation.
 Robotech has at least four creative teams involved in its formation.
 The three teams responsible for the three series it was adapted from plus the American team which combined them.
 These creative teams may have set out to purposefully portray certain elements or may have manifested these elements subconsciously.
 Robotech also suffers from the constraints of utilizing pre-existing animation.
 The magnitude of the impact of these constraints may be gauged and is another subject for speculation in any analysis.
 In addition, as culture often determines the connotations of images, certain deductions or inferences from the story could be either intended or unintended for Japanese, American, or audiences of other nationalities.